What is anxiety?

 There are three main ways of treating anxiety and they can be used on their own or sometimes your doctor will suggest you use more than one at once.

-The doctor may prescribe you antidepressants that help you to calm down and think differently about the things worrying you.
-They usually take two to four weeks to work properly so don’t worry if you’re not feeling better straight away.
+The doctor may prescribe you antidepressants that help you think differently about the things worrying you.
+They usually take two to four weeks to start to work so don’t worry if you’re not feeling better straight away.

 Anxiety is often helped with a course of Cognitive Behavioural Therapy, also known as CBT.
 It’s a talking therapy where you work with a therapist to help you understand your thoughts and feelings and work through ways to change the way they affect you.
 You’ll also learn techniques to help you relax.